 Description

-In 1617 Brierley Manor passed from Lord Talbot to the Savile family who administered considerable South Yorkshire estates from here.
-Watson and Harrison (1975) note that large sums were spent on this building in 1632 and the fabric of the rear wing may be of this date.
-The stair turret is, however, tentatively dated to C15 by Ryder.
+In 1617, Brierley Manor passed from Lord Talbot to the Savile family, who administered considerable South Yorkshire estates from here.
+Records indicate that large sums were spent on the building in 1632, and the fabric of the rear wing may date from this period.
+The stair turret is tentatively dated to the 15th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.